PHYS 1 & 2 SERIES FAQS

 Click here to see our FAQs on missing course equivalency.

-If you want to enroll in a UCSD physics course and have completed prerequisites outside UCSD but they're not on your UCSD Academic History Report yet, follow the 3-step process here.
+If you want to enroll in a UCSD physics course based on prerequisite coursework taken outside of UCSD, follow the 3-step process here.
 Please note:

 SCHEDULE OF OFFERINGS